Lawmakers press Trump on relief bill as jobless aid expires

 WEST PALM BEACH, Fla.
-(AP) — President Donald Trump appeared no closer to signing an end-of-year COVID relief and spending bill Sunday as unemployment aid expired, the government barrels toward a mid-pandemic shutdown and lawmakers implored him to break the impasse he created after Congress approved the deal.
+(AP) — President Donald Trump appeared no closer to signing an end-of-year COVID-19 relief and spending bill Sunday as millions lost unemployment aid, the government barreled toward a mid-pandemic shutdown and lawmakers implored him to act.

-Trump blindsided members of both parties with a demand for larger COVID relief checks, imperiling not only a massive package of economic and public-health assistance but the basic functions of government itself.
+Trump blindsided members of both parties and upended months of negotiations when he demanded last week that the package — already passed the House and Senate by large margins and believed to have Trump’s support — be revised to include larger relief checks and scaled-back spending.

-The package passed with wide margins in the House and Senate and with the understanding of members of both parties that Trump supported it.
-Now, the federal government will run out of money at 12:01 a.m.
-Tuesday if Trump refuses to sign the bill in time as he spends the holidays in Florida.
+If he continues his opposition, the federal government will run out of money at 12:01 a.m.
+Tuesday while he spends the holidays golfing in Florida.

-In the face of economic hardship and spreading disease, lawmakers urged Trump on Sunday to sign the legislation immediately, then have Congress follow up with more.
+In the face of growing economic hardship and spreading disease, lawmakers urged Trump on Sunday to sign the legislation immediately, then have Congress follow up with additional aid.
 Aside from unemployment benefits and relief payments to families, money for vaccine distribution, businesses, cash-starved public transit systems and more is on the line.
 Protections against evictions also hang in the balance.

-“What the president is doing right now is unbelievably cruel,” Sen. Bernie Sanders of Vermont said Sunday.
+“What the president is doing right now is unbelievably cruel,” said Sen. Bernie Sanders, I-Vt.
 “So many people are hurting. … It is really insane and this president has got to finally … do the right thing for the American people and stop worrying about his ego.”

-Republican Sen. Pat Toomey of Pennsylvania, with more measured words, agreed Trump should sign the bill, then make the case for more.
-“We’ve got a bill right now that his administration helped negotiate,” he said.
-“I think we ought to get that done.”
+Republican Sen. Pat Toomey of Pennsylvania said he understood that Trump “wants to be remembered for advocating for big checks, but the danger is he’ll be remembered for chaos and misery and erratic behavior if he allows this to expire.”

+Toomey added: “So I think the best thing to do, as I said, sign this and then make the case for subsequent legislation.”

 The same point was echoed by Maryland Gov. Larry Hogan, a Republican who’s criticized Trump’s pandemic response and his efforts to undo the election results.
 “I just gave up guessing what he might do next,” he said.